Yiannis1234/ocado-foresight-presentation/presentation_script.md

 "This leads to the three problems you see on **Slide 5**.

 **Point 1: Too Heavy for City Shops.**
 Look at **Figure 2**.
-The massive 'Automated CFC' on the right is too heavy.
+The massive 'Automated CFC' (Customer Fulfillment Center) on the right is our standard giant warehouse.
 It weighs 2 tons per square meter.
-It cannot fit in the small city shops shown on the left.
+It is simply too heavy to fit in the small city shops shown on the left.

 **Point 2: Clumsy Robots.**
 As I said, our robots crush strawberries.
 This means we still need human workers, which kills our profit.

 **Point 3: High Energy Cost.**
-A giant hive gets very hot.
-We spend millions cooling it down.
+A giant hive generates immense heat from thousands of motors.
+We spend millions on industrial cooling systems to keep it running.

 **The result:** Our machines are too big, too heavy, and too clumsy for the future city."